For security reasons, your project is configured to only respond to queries from

 localhost (i.e. your laptop) and the hostname you used when deploying (if you used

 sanity deploy).
-If you want to open your project to any other origins, you need to add the host-name to your allowed CORS origins (read more on the technicalities of CORS here).
+If you want to open up your project to any other origins, you need to add the host name to your allowed CORS origins (you can read more on browser security & CORS or the technicalities of CORS).

-- You are using a non-default port when developing, so you'd open to
+- You are using a non-default port when developing, so you'd open up to

-- You are deploying a front end, so you'd open to
+- You are deploying a front end, so you'd open up to

 - You are deploying a studio outside the Sanity infrastructure (i.e. not using the

 - You want to try something out on JSFiddle, you'd open to

 It's good practice to limit your origins to the smallest possible set, and never open a sensitive dataset to public playgrounds like JSFiddle.
 A JSFiddle example will be able to access projects you open to it with your credentials when you run it.